intel/nauta/docs/user-guide/actions/mount.md

 # mount Command

-The `nctl mount` command displays another command that can be used to either mount or unmount a client's folders on/from his/her local machine.
+The `nctl mount` command displays another command that can be used to either mount or unmount a client's folders on/from a users local machine.
 See also, [list Subcommand](#list-subcommand).

 ## Synopsis

-The mount command by itself displays another command that can be used to mount/unmount a client's folders on or from his/her local machine.
+The mount command by itself displays another command that can be used to mount/unmount a client's folders on or from a users local machine.

 ## Syntax